chrisnoonan98675/site/xl-release/how-to/configure-the-xl-release-repository-in-a-database.markdown

 For more information about SQL Server configuration for Jackrabbit, refer to the [Jackrabbit wiki](http://wiki.apache.org/jackrabbit/DataStore#Database_Data_Store).
 For information about the `MSSqlPersistenceManager` class, refer to the [Jackrabbit documentation](http://jackrabbit.apache.org/api/2.2/org/apache/jackrabbit/core/persistence/db/MSSqlPersistenceManager.html).

-## Using clustering
+## Use Jackrabbit clustering mode

 It is also possible to run XL Release server with its repository shared with other XL Release server instances.
 In this case, you must configure the Jackrabbit JCR to run in [clustered mode](http://wiki.apache.org/jackrabbit/Clustering#Overview).
-This needs a cluster configuration to be present in the `jackrabbit-repository.xml` file.
+This requires a cluster configuration to be present in the `jackrabbit-repository.xml` file.

 ### File-based repository